-Expect silver prices to trade positive: Sushil Finance
+Expect Silver prices to trade positive: Sushil Finance

-According to Sushil Finance, expect silver prices to trade positive on the back of safe haven demand.
+According to Sushil Finance, expect silver prices to trade positive ahead of Friday's U.S. non-farm payrolls report.

 Sushil Finance's report on Silver